 Articles

-Catching the Moment Posted almost 13 years ago
+Catching the Moment Posted over 13 years ago

 Ask the people down your local club what they think the most important skill for a fly-half or midfield back is.
 I reckon speed and passing might feature at the top of a lot of lists, but I am not sure how many would identify ‘catching’ as the number one priority.
 It seems, well, it seems so ordinary.
 Anyone can catch a rugby ball, right?
 Or nearly everyone.